visgl/deck.gl/docs/api-reference/geo-layers/tile-layer.md

 ##### custom strategy

-Apps may defin a custom `refinementStrategy` by supplying its own callback function.
+Apps may define a custom `refinementStrategy` by supplying its own callback function.
 The function will be called frequently on every viewport update and every tile loaded event.

 When called, the function receives an array of `Tile` instances representing every tile that is currently in the cache.
 Each tile is populated with the following properties:
   - `x` (Number) - x index of the tile